 Moving to Texas?
-Home Energy Club prepared this Texas Moving Guide to help you set up your electricity account in deregulated and regulated zones of the state, and to provide a comprehensive checklist of everything else you’ll need to consider.
+Home Energy Club has prepared this Texas Moving Guide to help you set up your electricity account in deregulated and regulated zones of the state, and to provide a comprehensive checklist of everything else you’ll need to consider.
+First, here’s a 30-second video of Jason and I which tells you a bit about our family-owned business that saves you money on Texas electricity and helps you avoid bill surprises.

-In deregulated zip codes, you must choose an electricity company and an energy plan for your house or apartment prior to your move-in; in regulated cities, a regulated monopoly delivers your electricity and bills you at a rate approved by a governmental body.
+In deregulated cities, such as Austin, San Antonio and Beaumont, you must choose an electricity company and an energy plan for your house or apartment prior to your move-in; in regulated cities, a regulated monopoly delivers your electricity and bills you at a rate approved by a governmental body.

 In addition to a comprehensive preparation list below, we explain: